Claiming For Medical Negligence: Can I Make a Claim?

 1. Obtain Medical Records: Your solicitor will gather records from the relevant healthcare providers.

 2. Review and Investigate: These records will be reviewed, and an independent expert may be instructed to assess whether the care provided fell below expected standards.
+A medical professional’s role is vital in providing evidence and assessments during this process.

-3. Expertise and Experience: Choose a solicitor with a proven track record in medical negligence cases.
+3. Expertise and Experience: Choose a solicitor with a proven track record in medical negligence

 Making a Medical Negligence Claim with HOMS Assist

 At HOMS Assist, we bring over 50 years of expertise in handling medical negligence cases.
 We understand the stress and complexity involved, and we are dedicated to supporting you through every step of the process.
+Our team has extensive experience in dealing with errors made by medical professionals, ensuring that you receive the best possible representation.

 We are committed to: